The Fujiki class and positive degree maps: Introduction

+Theorem \ref{thm2} is a variation of a result of \cite{BB} which is recalled in Section \ref{sec3}.
+We shall use the Hironaka elimination of indeterminacies (cf. Lemma \ref{lem1}) as a tool.
+A straightforward consequence is the fact (known to experts) that the class of fundamental groups of compact manifolds in the Fujiki class coincide with the class of K\"ahler groups (see the last paragraph of \cite{Ar}).

-We shall consider an application of Theorem~\ref{thm2} in Section~\ref{gpo} by establishing that a relation---defined on the set of all closed smooth manifolds of a fixed dimension---introduced by Gromov is in fact a partial order when restricted to certain subcollections.
-We denote this relation by $\geq$, and refer the reader to Section~\ref{gpo} for its definition.
-In the notation of Section~\ref{gpo}, we have the following consequence of Theorem~\ref{thm2}, and a key step to the main result of Section~\ref{gpo}:
+Theorem~\ref{thm2} is used in Section~\ref{gpo} to show that the Gromov relation introduced at the beginning of this paper is in fact a partial order under certain natural hypotheses.
+In the notation of Section~\ref{gpo}, we have the following key application of Theorem~\ref{thm2}, and the principal step to the main result of Section~\ref{gpo}:

-\begin{prop} Let $X$ and $Y$ be compact connected complex manifolds with $\dim X\,=\, \dim Y$ such that at least one of $X, Y$ belongs to the Fujiki class $\Fu$.
+\begin{thm} Let $X$ and $Y$ be compact connected complex manifolds with $\dim X\,=\, \dim Y$ such that at least one of $X, Y$ belongs to the Fujiki class $\Fu$.
 Further, suppose that $X \geq Y$ and $Y\geq X$.
-If $X, Y$ are not biholomorphic, then $X$ admits a self-endomorphism of degree greater than one. \end{prop}
+If $X, Y$ are not biholomorphic, then $X$ admits a self-endomorphism of degree greater than one. \end{thm}